Perhaps no aspect of Regulatory Information Management (RIM) is more complicated than CMC changes.

 - Different requirements apply in each market.

-The recently published RIM Framework Interim Consensus Paper identifies CMC as a key element of RIM.
+The published RIM Framework Interim Consensus Paper identifies CMC as a key element of RIM.
 It raises a number of interesting points related to CMC changes and submissions.
 Among other points, they ask: Who owns what data?
 If there are a CMC system and a Regulatory system both creating and consuming the same data for different purposes, who owns it?

 How Can Technology Help?